puzzle/amm-techlab/content/en/docs/additional/demo/build-container-image.md

   This setion covers building a container image using a `Dockerfile`.
 ---

+> This is a demo lab because your WEB-IDE does not contain the needed tools.
+  Ask the moderator for a demo or install the tools on your computer.

 ## Task {{% param sectionnumber %}}.1: Build a container image

 The build can be done using any container building tool that supports `Dockerfile` builds.